 2. An empty fridge and expired food

-3. A dent, scratch or fine
+3. A dent, scratch or driving fine

 Are they still driving?
 Have you noticed any dents or scratches lately?
 Are there parking or traffic fines suddenly appearing?
 If they’ve had a clean driving record, the dents, scratches and fines are simmering signs of a problem at hand.
 They may be experiencing problems handling a routine activity.
 Given it affects their personal safety as well as others, restrictions may have to be put in place.
 Ill health or weakness is becoming a hindrance and potential hazard when they’re behind the wheel.
-Most importantly is their safety and the safety of others.
-If these events occur its time to speak to a doctor about further advice.
+Most important is their safety and the safety of others.
+If these events occur it’s time to speak to a doctor about further advice.

 4. Their personal appearance

 Regardless of age, most people want to look good.
 For as long as one is willing and able, not a strand of hair will be out of place.
 They take pride in their personal grooming despite their age.
 But when they begin to appear disheveled, things aren’t the same any longer.
 The change can be abrupt.
 This is an early cue that things might not be right with their personal independence and a discussion with a G.P. is a good place to start.

 This follows the above closely.
 It’s either they are incapable of doing what they used to do themselves or they’re oblivious to their lack of personal hygiene.
 Both clearly indicate some help at home or aged care assistance at home needs to be considered.